 Bias Amp Pro 2

-The Bias Amp Pro 2 from Positive Grid is a versatile, effective and downright awesome software for any musician.
+The Bias Amp Pro 2 from Positive Grid is a versatile, effective and downright awesome software for most guitar players.
 Positive Grid has collaborated with world class engineers and session musicians to create both amp-matched models and custom guitar rigs made in the world’s top studios to bundle into this tidy software.

 This is the company’s flagship product and for good reason; it offers incredibly accurate tube amp modeling, a wide range of custom options and one of the most dynamic tone engines on the market.
 You have the ability to download thousands of amp models from their specialized ToneCloud and tweak them all to your liking.